AmirAshvins/how-to-use-CLion/docs/troubleshooting.md

 nav_order: 8
 ---

-# troubleshooting goes here
+# Troubleshooting
 {: no-toc}

-Use this section to solve any issues.
+This section relates common issues with their probable causes and solutions.

 | Issue                                                    	| Possible reason                                                    	| Solution                                                                                                                                                                                                                                                                               	|
 |----------------------------------------------------------	|--------------------------------------------------------------------	|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|